surajmandal99/firebase_notification/README.md

 # firebase_notification

-# Notifications with firebase .
+# Notifications with firebase 🔥
+# Features:

+# Send notification from one device to the anoter using the payload.